Wecasa Terms and Conditions

 19.1 Disputes

-In the case of a dispute between a User and Wecasa, the Users and Wecasa undertake to seek an amicable solution.
-As Wecasa's status is limited to its role as digital platform intermediary, it cannot be held liable for any issues arising out of the poor quality of an At-home Service.
+In the case of a dispute between a User and Wecasa, the User and Wecasa undertake to seek an amicable solution.
+As Wecasa's status is limited to its role as a digital platform intermediary, it cannot be held liable for any issues arising from the poor quality of an At-home Service.

 • Wecasa will contact the User using the contact details provided at registration to understand the complaint.

-• Where a Customer has a complaint about a Partner, Wecasa will then contact the relevant Partner to discuss the complaint.
+• When a Customer has a complaint about a Partner, Wecasa will then contact the relevant Partner to discuss the complaint.

-• Wecasa will then work with the Customer and the Partner to propose a resolution which is acceptable for both parties.
+• Wecasa will then work with the Customer and the Partner to propose a acceptable resolution to both parties.

-Where the relevant Users are unable to come to a joint resolution, they will be referred to the mediator detailed above under clause 20.1.
+Where the relevant Users cannot come to a joint resolution, they will be referred to the mediator detailed above under clause 20.1.

 20. Other